irmen/prog8/README.md

 - conditional branches
 - floating point operations  (requires the C64 Basic ROM routines for this)
 - 'when' statement to provide a concise jump table alternative to if/elseif chains
-- structs to group together sets of variables and manipulate them at once
 - many built-in functions such as ``sin``, ``cos``, ``rnd``, ``abs``, ``min``, ``max``, ``sqrt``, ``msb``, ``rol``, ``ror``, ``swap``, ``sort`` and ``reverse``
 - various powerful built-in libraries to do I/O, number conversions, graphics and more
 - convenience abstractions for low level aspects such as ZeroPage handling, program startup, explicit memory addresses